 Early drawings and photographs of the Persian show quite a different cat to the Persians of today.

-Large and broad head with round, expressive eyes that are set wide apart; small round-tipped tufted ears which are set low on the head and wide apart.
-The nose is short, with a stop (or break) centred between the cat’s eyes.
-The overall expression is sweet and sometimes described as “pansy like“.
+The head is large and broad, with round, expressive eyes that are set wide apart; ears are small and tufted and set low on the head.
+The nose is short, with a stop (or break) centred between the eyes.
+The overall expression is sweet and sometimes described as pansy like.

 Some breeders are focusing on breeding Persians who resemble those from the past with less extreme features which are known as Traditional, Doll Face or Old Style Persians.

-The coat is long and thick, with a plush ruff which continues between the front legs.
-The ears and feet have tufts.
+Persians have a long and thick coat with a plush ruff that continues between the front legs.
+All coat colours and patterns are accepted.

 Persians are well behaved and don’t generally get themselves into trouble.
 While quiet and calm, the Persian does have a playful side also and are always interested in a game but will wait until asked.